treeswift/libfatctl/README.md

 The library is primarily intended for the MinGW environment or other POSIX-on-Windows environments.

+# Status

+Sizzling WIP.
+The development is its day three.

 # Technical notes

 Build the library with [Meson](https://mesonbuild.com)/[Ninja](https://ninja-build.org)